fabcoins-dot-info/fabcoins.info/_data/devdocs/en/examples/payment_processing.md

 not used in this program.)

-The full sequence of events is illustrated below, starting with the spender clicking a `bitcoin:` URI or scanning a `bitcoin:` QR code.
+The full sequence of events is illustrated below, starting with the spender clicking a `fabcoin:` URI or scanning a `fabcoin:` QR code.

 ![BIP70 Payment Protocol](/img/dev/en-payment-protocol.svg)